briochie/wow.unity/README.md

 If there are still problems, delete the files exported from wow.export, update wow.export, reexport the files, and try again.
 If you continue to have problems, feel free to reach out to me on the repo, and I will try to get back to you.

-# Hot Upcoming Features
+# Upcoming Planned Features
-Next major update, I'm planning to focus on:
+In the future, I'm planning to look into:

- - The Terrain Chunk shader
  - Foliage generation and rendering
- - Overhauling the material import process
  - Render features for billboards (objects meant to face the camera at all times)
+ - Automatically attaching generated animations
+ - Apply armiture to exported models
+ - GLFT imports (when wow.export supports those exports)